Mount Gambier Pioneers: Demise of SEABL, new era in Premier League

 Following the 2018 season, Basketball Australia disbanded the SEABL, leaving the Pioneers in limbo for 2019.
 In December 2018, after much deliberation, the Pioneers were accepted into the South Australian Premier League.
 With the SEABL being Australia's elite semi-professional competition, the Pioneers were forced to accept many concessions in order to enter the Premier League, including diluting its SEABL-quality men's team, fielding a women's team, and paying $4,000 per visiting club toward costs of the trip to Mount Gambier.
 The Pioneers men reached the Premier League Grand Final in 2019, where they lost 107–90 to the Forestville Eagles.

 In June 2019, the Pioneers lodged a bid for their men's team to enter the New Zealand NBL in 2020.
 However, despite being granted entry by the New Zealand NBL Board, Basketball Australia declined to allow the Pioneers permission.

 NBL1

 In October 2019, the Pioneers were granted entry into NBL1 for the 2020 season.
 The NBL1 South season did not go ahead in 2020 due to the COVID-19 pandemic.

-In 2022, the men's team reached the NBL1 South Grand Final, where they lost to the Hobart Chargers.
+In the 2022 NBL1 season, the men's team reached the NBL1 South Grand Final, where they lost to the Hobart Chargers.